Zzz512/MLUA/README.md

 Further Work
 ---
-If you are interested in the task of segmenting caries in panoramic images, we believe our new work on structured segmentation of dental tissues and classification of caries will capture your interest：
+If you are interested in the task of segmenting caries in panoramic images, we believe our new work that also based on DC1000 images for structured segmentation of dental instance, exploring potential ability to caries degree classification, will capture your interest：
 [dental structured instance segmentation](https://github.com/Zzz512/TSD)

 Cite